-These banned toys and playthings in particular may surprise you and bring back memories of when everything felt a little more…dangerous.
-(In a fun way!)
+These banned toys and playthings, in particular, may surprise you and bring back memories of when everything felt a little more… dangerous.

-Yes, believe it or not, the the U-238 Atomic Energy Lab was released in 1951 by Albert Gilbert (inventor of the Erector set), and included real radioactive materials.
+Yes, believe it or not, the U-238 Atomic Energy Lab was released in 1951 by Albert Gilbert (inventor of the Erector set) and included real radioactive materials.
 It was thankfully pulled from the shelves after less than a year.

-This creepy doll programmed with “real chewing action” apparently had some cannibalistic tendencies…as kids often got their fingers and even their hair caught in her mouth, and as a result, Mattel banned them in 1997.
+This creepy doll programmed with “real chewing action” apparently had some cannibalistic tendencies… as kids often got their fingers and even their hair caught in her mouth.
+As a result, Mattel banned them in 1997.

 JARTS, or lawn darts, were heavy, solid pieces of metal that could easily impale someone.
-Responsible for a whopping 7,000 injuries, these lethal toys of death were banned on December 19, 1988 by the Consumer Product Safety Commission.
+Responsible for a whopping 7,000 injuries at at least one death, these lethal toys were banned on December 19, 1988, by the Consumer Product Safety Commission.

 While these are still legally sold at a variety of novelty shops across the country, they’ve raised plenty of concern over encouraging children to take up smoking, and were even banned in North Dakota from 1953 to 1967.
 Canadian law still prohibits any candy cigarette branding that resembles cigarette company branding.

 Also known as Knockers and Click Clacks, these heavy acrylic balls attached to weighty string had only one purpose: to be knocked together as fast and hard as possible.
-This resulted in shattered toys and shrapnel flying everywhere…and clackers were officially banned in 1985.
+This resulted in shattered toys and shrapnel flying everywhere.
+Clackers were officially banned in 1985.